 On September 19, 2019, the Company entered into an agreement with Winshear Gold Corp. ("Winshear") whereby Palamina sold 100% of the application and mining rights to the Gaban Gold and Tinka I.O.C.G. projects in Peru to Winshear ("Winshear Sale").
-In exchange Palamina was issued 5 million shares of Winshear during the year ended December 31, 2019 and another 5 million common shares of Winshear during the year ended December 31, 2020.
+In exchange, Palamina was issued 5 million shares of Winshear during the year ended December 31, 2019 and another 5 million common shares of Winshear during the year ended December 31, 2020.

-Palamina also retained a 2% Net Smelter Return ("NSR") royalty on each property.
+Palamina retained a 2% Net Smelter Return ("NSR") royalty on each property.
 Winshear will have the right to purchase 50% of the royalty by making a cash payment of \$1,000,000 to Palamina at any time prior to the commencement of commercial production.
 Winshear will make an Advance Royalty Payment ("ARP") of US\$25,000 to Palamina on September 19, 2020 and 2021.
 The ARP will double every two years, beginning September 19, 2022, until such time that Winshear has either completed a total of 5,000m of drilling or has abandoned the properties.
 Palamina acts as operator of the two projects and has appointed two directors to the Winshear board.

-As a result of the receipt of 10 million shares, Palamina held approximately 18% of the issued and outstanding shares of Winshear as at December 31, 2020 (2019 - 15.4%).
-Due to these shareholdings and the two directors it has appointed to the board of Winshear, the Company has determined that it has significant influence over Winshear and has accounted for its investment as an Investment in Associate using the equity basis of accounting.
-The Company recorded a fair value of \$527,000 for its interest in the 10 million Winshear shares issued to Palamina.
+Due to these shareholdings and the two directors it appointed to the board of Winshear, the Company has determined that it has significant influence over Winshear and has accounted for its investment as an Investment in Associate using the equity basis of accounting.